anthonykulis/cps206/labs/inheritance/README.md

 *set, get, assert*.
 Make sure to enable assertions when testing with *java -ea MyTest*

 ### Part 2
-Write a class that has 2 methods which takes any of our objects and returns either a *Circle* or a *Square* of the same area.
+Write class methods for the appropriate class which takes any of our objects and returns either a *Circle* or a *Square* of the same area.
 These methods should be named `toSquare` and `toCicle`.
 Each method needs tests to prove the implementation is correct.
 You do not need a driver to demonstrate its functionality, but the class does need to be packaged correctly.
+The tricky part is to write your tests such that you will not suffer round off error without having to do major test manipulation. (eg a square with an area of 3.1411 will never resolve without runoff error to a circle of the same area)

 ## Run By Date